embedded-purdue/slayterHIL/README.md

 8. Test flash
     1. navigate to `slayterHIL/test_node/zephyr`
     3. (FOR WSL USERS; SKIP IF NOT) plug in board and use usbipd to connect it
+       0. as a shortcut, try using `just attach-wsl-usb-port`.
+This should work as long as your laptop is directly plugged into the UART port on the esp32
        1. on Powershell (run with admin), run `usbipd list` and find the busid for the MCU

           *example output:*